nikiwit/Sara/README.md

 ## 📝 Version Control

-The project now includes a comprehensive `.gitignore` file to ensure that only necessary files are tracked in version control:
+The project includes a comprehensive `.gitignore` file to ensure that only necessary files are tracked in version control:

 ### Excluded from Version Control
 - Environment-specific files (`.env`, `.env.local`, `.env.production`)